AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

     elements shall be in the Moved or Borrowed state.

-    At the point of a return statement, or at any other point where a call completes normally (e.g., the end of a procedure body), no outputs of the callee being returned from shall be in the Moved state.
+    At the point of a return statement, or at any other point where a call completes normally (e.g., the end of a procedure body), no inputs or outputs of the callee being returned from shall be in the Moved state.

-    In the case where the input or output in question is a state abstraction, these rules also apply to any constituents (direct or indirect) of that state abstraction.
+    In the case of an input of the callee which is not also an output, this rule may be enforced at the point of the move operation (because there is no way for the moved input to transition out of the Moved state), even in the case of a subprogram which never returns.

+    Similarly, at the end of the elaboration of both the declaration and of the body of a package, no reachable element of an object denoted by the name of an initialization_item of the package's Initializes aspect or by an input occuring in the input_list of such an initialization_item shall be in the Moved state.

+    The source of a move operation shall not be a part of a library-level constant without variable inputs.

 .. _tu-access_types-11: